Greensburg Athletic Association: Amateur era

 The first four years of Greensburg Athletic Association football that began with the 1890 season, through 1893, were not particularly successful.
 The drawbacks included a lack of local opponents, rivalries which did not develop until later as well as a lack of local experienced players.
-It is not even known if the club recorded a win prior to 1894.

 The Greensburg Athletic Association kicked off its inaugural season in 1890.
 Their first game resulted in 6–6 tie against Indiana Normal (IUP), while losing their first-ever home game to the Kiskiminetas Springs School, 34–4.
 A group of college students, which of whom returned home to Greensburg for Thanksgiving vacation, played for the team for a game against an unknown Pittsburgh club to close out the season.
 However, the team, filled with supplement players, lost to the Pittsburgh club by a narrow margin.
-During the 1891 season, the club suffered from at least two known losses against two of the two top football athletic clubs in Pittsburgh: the Pittsburgh Athletic Club and the Allegheny Athletic Association.
-Meanwhile, the result of an earlier game against Indiana Normal remains unknown.
-Meanwhile, the surviving records of the club's 1892 campaign show only two games being played, resulting in two losses against Western University of Pennsylvania (today the University of Pittsburgh), 6-2, and the Pittsburgh Athletic Club, 28-0.
+During the 1891 season, the club played at least one game, suffering a loss against one of the top football athletic clubs in Pittsburgh, the Allegheny Athletic Association.
+The surviving records of the club's 1892 campaign show only three games being played, a 28–0 win against Uniontown and losses against Western University of Pennsylvania (today the University of Pittsburgh), 6–2, and the Pittsburgh Athletic Club, 28–0.

 In 1893, Greensburg placed a higher emphasis on its football program.
-The results of three of the four games from that season remain unknown.
-The team's fourth game, against the Pittsburgh Athletic Club, resulted in 10–0 loss.
+The four known games from that season resulted in a record of 1–2–1.